module specification

 1. devise and manage a self-directed program of appropriate research (CLO 11(a) 2 and 3; 11(b) 4);

-2. develop a well-grounded thesis, detailed project brief and outline design proposition for a coherent architectural design(s) which integrates knowledge of the social, political, economic, cultural; and the arts, environmental and professional context which guides building construction (CLO 11(a) 1, 3, 4; 11(b) 2,; 11(c) 1, 2);
+2. develop a well-grounded thesis, detailed project brief and outline design proposition for a coherent architectural design(s) which integrates knowledge of the social, political, economic, cultural; and the arts, environmental, climate change factors and considerations of biodiversity and the professional context which guides building construction (CLO 11(a) 1, 3, 4; 11(b) 2,; 11(c) 1, 2);

 3. construct a well-judged and rigorous design process (CLO 11(a) 1-4);